 Are there seals in the Lagan?

-It is not uncommon for seals to come up rivers and we believe they are following the salmon which were spawning over the winter months.
+It is not uncommon for seals to come up rivers and we believe they are following the salmon which spawn over the winter months.
 Seals will also take water fowl from the river.

 Over recent years there have been huge efforts to clean the river and the fact that the salmon have returned and are spawning is a good indicator that the water quality has improved.
-An increase in sightings of Kingfishers, Cormorants and Heron is also a good indicator of improved water quality.
+An increase in sightings of kingfishers, cormorants, heron and otter is also a good indicator of improved water quality.

 Who is responsible for litter collection within the Lagan Valley Regional Park?

-Lagan Valley Regional Park Rangers and volunteers carry out litter picks along the full 11 mile stretch on a weekly basis... in 2009, we collected over 450 sacks of litter.
+Lagan Valley Regional Park Rangers and volunteers carry out litter picks along the full 11 mile stretch on a weekly basis...
+Annually we collected somewhere in the region of 450 sacks of litter.
 However, we constantly get complaints about litter in the various parks, forests and paths which make up the 4,000 acres of the Lagan Valley Regional Park.

-- Belfast City Council: responsible for litter collection in Lagan Land East, Lagan Meadows, Morelands Meadows, Clement Wilson Park, Barnett's Desmesne, Mary Peter's track, Sir Thomas & Lady Dixon Park.
+- Belfast City Council: responsible for litter collection in Lagan Lands East, Lagan Meadows, Morelands Meadows, Clement Wilson Park, Barnett's Desmesne, Mary Peter's track, Sir Thomas & Lady Dixon Park.

-- Lisburn City Council: responsible for litter collection in McIlroy Park, Castle Gardens, Lisburn Island, Derryaghy Glen Linear Park, Jubilee Park.
+- Lisburn and Castlereagh City Council: responsible for litter collection in McIlroy Park, Castle Gardens, Lisburn Island, Derryaghy Glen Linear Park, Jubilee Park.

-- Forest Service NI: Belvoir Forest, Hydebank wood, Hazelbank Wood
+- Forest Service: Belvoir Forest, Hydebank wood, Hazelbank Wood

 - National Trust: Minnowburn Beeches, Terrace Hill.